spesmilo/electrum-server/HOWTO.md

 ### Step 3.
 Download Bitcoind stable from git & patch it

-In order for the latest versions of Electrum to work properly we will need to use bitcoind 0.8.1 stable or higher.
-It can be downloaded from github and it needs to be patched with an electrum specific patch.
+In order for the latest versions of Electrum to work properly we will need to use bitcoind 0.8.1 stable to 0.8.3 stable.
+0.8.3 can be downloaded from github or sourceforge and it needs to be patched with an electrum specific patch.
+A higher version than 0.8.3 i.e. git head is currently unsupported because the patch needs to be ported

     $ cd ~/src && wget http://sourceforge.net/projects/bitcoin/files/Bitcoin/bitcoin-0.8.3/bitcoin-0.8.3-linux.tar.gz
     $ tar xfz bitcoin-0.8.3-linux.tar.gz